nosarthur/nosarthur.github.io/_posts/2016-10-22-data-science-job-hunting.md

 * [dataQuest](https://www.dataquest.io)

     I discovered this site in late July and wished I could have found it earlier.
-    It is an online learning platform for data analyst, data scientist and data engineer jobs.
+    It is an online learning platform for data analyst, data scientist, and data engineer jobs.
 The premium subscription is $49/month.
     The nice thing is that you can video chat with the founder [Vik Paruchuri](http://www.vikparuchuri.com) for 10 min every week as office hour, and you can ask him anything.
 * [git](https://en.wikipedia.org/wiki/Git) is a must-learn